lonetwin/pythonrc/README.rst

   * auto-execution of a virtual env specific (`.venv_rc.py`) file at startup

 If you have any other good ideas please feel free to submit pull requests or issues.
+There's an section below which shows you how to add new commands.

 Configuration